-4.2 Input Assumptions
+4.1 Input Assumptions

-Model input data must be consistent with the requirements set forth in Chapter 2.
+Model input data is recommended to be consistent with the requirements set forth in Chapter 2.

-A subarea model's base (existing) year can potentially be different than the base year in OCTAM.
-This can be accommodated as long as the comparison between the models is reasonable.
+A subarea model's base (existing) year can potentially be different than the base year in OCTAM but additional work would be required and care must be taken during any base year comparisons.

-4.3 Model Structure
+4.2 Model Structure

 OCTAM is based on the traditional sequential modeling approach, therefore, it is recommended that subarea models be structured under this modeling framework.
-However, since there are many combinations of model structures within this framework, each subarea model structure will be evaluated on a case-by-case basis.
+However, there are many combinations of model structures within this framework.
 In addition, consideration has been given to development of activity-based transportation models within the SCAG region.
-It is recommended that subarea models remain consistent with the current state of the modeling practices employed by OCTA at the time of subarea model development, although flexibility is provided in the structure of subarea model given the criteria established in Chapter 5 is satisfied.
+It is recommended that subarea models remain consistent with the current state of the modeling practices employed by OCTA at the time of subarea model development.